-Independent Non-Executive Director Chan Soon Tat, a Malaysian, male, aged 39, is the Independent Non-Executive Director.
+Chan Soon Tat, a Malaysian, male, aged 40, is the Independent Non-Executive Director.
 He was appointed to the Board on 23 February 2022.
+He was appointed as the Chairman of the Remuneration Committee, member of the Audit and Risk Management Committee and Remuneration Committee on 14 April 2023.